PREGNANCY RESOURCES

 - Syphilis – Can cross the placenta during pregnancy, leading to congenital syphilis.

-- Congenital Syphilis is a serious condition passed from mother to baby during pregnancy, can be prevented through routine STD testing, early detection, and timely treatment during pregnancy.
+- Congenital Syphilis (PDF) is a serious condition passed from mother to baby during pregnancy, can be prevented through routine STD testing, early detection, and timely treatment during pregnancy.

 Community Resources